Understanding Emerald Cut Engagement Rings

 1. Diamond Clarity Matters More Than Ever

-2. Focus on the Cut Quality
+2. Pay Attention to the Cut Quality

 3. Selecting the Right Carat Weight